← Back to trust

 Public chainlink-evm code extends heterogeneous intake into signed off-chain requests through PaymentTokenOnRamp, which accepts Common.AssetAmount[] token lists and transfers those assets into a downstream fee-aggregation path.
 The same module validates heterogeneous intake through PAYMENT_VALIDATOR_ROLE and forwards accumulated fee tokens downstream.
 The FeeRouter and FeeAggregator move only allowlisted assets through role-gated forwarding, swapping, and bridging paths.
 FeeAggregator also pays CCIP bridging fees in LINK and reports LINK available for payment.
 SwapAutomator is parameterized around a LINK token, a LINK/USD feed, and a designated LINK receiver.
 Reserves stores provider obligations in juels under EARMARK_MANAGER_ROLE and pays providers in LINK.

 Viewed at the settlement layer, the architecture moves away from interface flexibility and toward LINK-denominated internal settlement.
-The payment-system vocabulary distinguishes means of payment, unit of account, settlement asset, reserve asset, and security asset as distinct institutional functions (CPSS 2003).
+The payment-system literature distinguishes the means of payment, the unit of account, and the settlement asset as distinct institutional functions; CPSS (2003) defines the settlement asset specifically as the asset used to discharge settlement obligations.
 Chainlink’s Payment Abstraction unbundles means of payment (heterogeneous) from unit of account and settlement asset (LINK-denominated).
 The unbundling operates architecturally through the conversion machinery the Fee Aggregator and Swap Automator implement.

 5.4.
 The Reserve (August 2025): settlement accumulation